anhvi02/GlintScraping/README.md

 2. Run the file scrape_glints.py
 3. Input your keyword (eg: data, translator,...).
 The number of jobs found will be displayed and please confirm if you want to crawl jobs with the keyword (y/n)
-4. Choose yes or no whether you want to recieve progress notifications through emails If you choose yes, you will be required to provide such informations:
+4. Choose yes or no whether you want to recieve progress notifications through emails.
+If you choose yes, you will be required to provide such informations:
   - Sender email
   - Sender app password.
 This password is generated from gmail (eg: mmodryzaeyqeseoe)
   - Receiver email
-The program will send you a message to tell you the setup was sucessful
+- The program will send you a message to tell you the setup was sucessful
 5. The prgramm will start to run.
 If the program finished or ran into error, you will receive messages

 -- Author -- Vi Pham